RodrigoMZanetti/RodrigoMZanetti/README.md

 I build complete web applications, from React front-ends to Node.js/Express APIs and MongoDB databases.
+Currently expanding into TypeScript across multiple projects.
 Recently completed an intensive full-stack bootcamp (TripleTen), with a focus on JWT authentication, REST API design, and cloud deployment.

 Previously worked as an independent health professional for 5+ years, an experience that sharpened the analytical thinking and structured problem-solving I now bring to software development.

 EU citizen (Italian passport) · English C1 (TOEFL iBT 101) · Based in Brussels